 - Fact check claims with someone you trust.

 - Don’t wire funds, or send money orders or checks, without the appropriate due diligence.

 We can help

 If you believe you may have been a victim of fraud, speak with your J.P.
-Morgan representative immediately.
+Morgan team immediately.